agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 communities structured by behavioral economics research without being explicitly characterized as such.
 The scale and speed of acceptance differed dramatically from Simon's experience.
 By 1980,
-@kahnemanProspect1979 was already more cited than @simonBehavioral1955 had been at that point (@fig-rationality-paper-citations).
+@kahnemanProspect1979 had already surpassed @simonBehavioral1955 in
+annual citations (@fig-rationality-paper-citations).
 By 1985, prospect theory had already surpassed the lifetime citation peak that Simon's work would ever reach within economics.
 By the 2000s, most microeconomic publications addressing rationality were explicitly connected to the behavioral economics research program.
 While bounded and procedural rationality remained frequently invoked concepts, no subsequent research community clearly carried Simon's legacy as a stable bibliometric anchor.

-The contrast is stark and raises fundamental questions about disciplinary reception: Why did one Nobel Prize--winning critique of rationality give rise to a vast and self-sustaining research program, while another remained conceptually influential yet institutionally homeless?

-Our quantitative study yields two particularly surprising results regarding the contrasting reception of Kahneman and Simon.
+The contrast is stark and raises fundamental questions about disciplinary reception.
+Our quantitative study yields two particularly surprising results regarding the contrasting influence of Kahneman and Simon.
 First, the temporal patterns of adoption differ radically.
-For the historian
-@heukelomBehavioral2014, a pivotal moment in the history of behavioral economics was the explicit creation of research programs within the Sloan and Russell Sage Foundations between 1984 and 1992, notably fostering the Kahneman--Thaler collaboration that decisively transformed the field's trajectory.
+For the historian @heukelomBehavioral2014, a pivotal moment in the history of behavioral economics was the explicit creation of research programs within the Sloan and Russell Sage Foundations between 1984 and 1992, notably fostering the Kahneman--Thaler collaboration that decisively transformed the field's trajectory.
 Our analysis, however, suggests that a distinctive dynamic was already underway by the early 1980s in the reception of Kahneman and Tversky's work.
 Despite the fact that
 @kahnemanProspect1979 was the duo's only publication in an economics journal until 1985---well before the Sloan--Russell Sage programs